-Pathway Three - The Level 2 Vocational Route
+Pathway Two - The Level 2 Vocational Route

 This pathway is appropriate for those students who have not achieved the entry requirements for Level 3 study.
 A growing number of our students now opt for this route as a potential stepping stone to Level 3 courses the following year.
-Students will study three Level 2 BTEC courses (equivalent to GCSE) and have the opportunity to re-take GCSE Mathematics and/or English if needed.
-Any student who does not gain a GCSE grade 4 (as required by the DfE at the time of publishing) in either English and/or Mathematics is expected to continue with these subjects as an integral part of their study programme.
-If successful, these courses will lead to three more GCSE equivalent passes and, with the inclusion of GCSE Mathematics and English, will allow for entry on to Pathway One or Two the following September.
+Students will study up to three Level 2 BTEC courses (equivalent to GCSE) and have the opportunity to re-take GCSE Mathematics and/or English if needed.
+Any student who does not gain a GCSE grade 4 (as required by the DfE at the time of publishing) in either English Language and/or Mathematics is expected to continue with these subjects as an integral part of their study programme.
+If successful, these courses will lead to up to four GCSE equivalent passes (if re-taking both GCSE Mathematics and English), and will allow for entry on to Pathway One the following September.
 Alternatively, this pathway is excellent preparation for work-based apprenticeships or further education courses.
 This pathway includes the Life Skills programme, Complementary Studies, Opportunity Days, CV writing, job application workshops and a work experience placement.